ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ## Markdown

-All wiki articles must adhere to the following rules.
+All osu! wiki articles must adhere to the following rules.

 ### GitHub Flavored Markdown